rynop/software-school/README.md

 The real teaching/learning happens between the bullet points and after each slide.
 Make sure to take lots of small breaks to switch out of the slides and do show-and-tell.

 I've tried to add some speaker notes, but ultimately you will need to understand the subject matter a bit to be effective.

+# Further learning

+https://javascript.info is an amazing resource with a 2 part class all about JS